Understanding Airline Industry Statistics

 Available Seat Kilometers (ASK)

-Total capacity airlines provide—one seat flying one kilometer equals one ASK.
-Comparing ASK across periods shows how airlines are adjusting capacity.
-During downturns, airlines reduce ASK; during growth periods, they add it.
+Total capacity on offer — one seat flying one kilometer equals one ASK.
+Comparing ASK across time periods reveals how airlines are adjusting supply.
+During downturns, ASK shrinks.
+During growth periods, it expands.
+The rate of change tells you how aggressively airlines are reading the market.

 Passenger Load Factor